ReddIT-SA/PATExample/README.md

 #### icons
 This folder contains all the images that are used in the UI.
 I found that 64x64 images are a good size for use as icons.
 You cannot resize the images within the code, so make sure to resize the images within an image editor to the appropriate size before using it in your program.

+Visit: https://www.flaticon.com/ for free icons
+* 64 x 64 are a good size for icons in a UI
+* 16 x 16 are a good size for .exe icons (you can convert a .png to a .ico at https://cloudconvert.com/png-to-ico

 #### src
 This folder contains all the source code.
 It is split into two packages: backend and UI.
 * backend - this code is responsible for the manipulation of the data in the permanent storage and all program logic.